8 Questions to Ask When Looking for a New Primary Care Physician

 6. What is the doctor-patient communication style?

-Others offer several options and provide a recommendation.
+Others present a few options and give you a recommendation.
 It might go like this: “You can reduce the sodium in your diet or take medication for blood pressure.
 I would recommend the medication.”

 7. Can I communicate with my physician through an online patient portal?

-Ask how easy it is to reach your physician.
-Most offer online patient portals where you can ask questions and follow up after visits.
+Ask how easy it is to reach your physician between visits.
+Most providers offer a secure, online patient portal for communication, where you can message your doctor, request prescription refills and view test results.

-At Scripps, the MyScripps patient portal offers a secure way for patients to manage their health from home.
-Scripps also provides virtual care options like symptom checkers, e-visits and video visits for non-urgent needs.
+At Scripps, the MyScripps patient portal offers a secure and convenient way to manage your health from home.
+You can also access virtual care services, including symptom checkers, e-visits and video visits to get help for non-urgent health issues.

 8. What if care is needed on short notice or after office hours?

-If you have a sudden illness or injury, check how quickly you can get an appointment.
-Many practices have nurse practitioners or physician assistants available when your doctor isn’t.
+If you have a sudden illness or injury, can you get an appointment quickly?
+Many practices have nurse practitioners or physician assistants who can step in when your doctor isn’t available.

-If your physician is part of a system like Scripps, you may also have access to options like walk-in clinics, urgent care and emergency care.
-Knowing the difference between emergency and non-emergency is key:
+At systems like Scripps, you also have access to walk-in clinics, urgent care and emergency care.
+Knowing the difference is key: